Liaoer/bevy_ahoy/readme.md

 ## Features / Roadmap

-- [x] walking / running: press keys to move, change the velocity if you want your character to run
+- [x] Walking / Running: press keys to move, change the velocity if you want your character to run
-- [x] jumping: Jump up to a given height.
+- [x] Jumping: Jump up to a given height.
 No need to fiddle with speeds.
 Decide for yourself via BEI if you want release to jump, autojump, etc.
-- [x] crouching: crouch to reduce your controller's height and point of view, uncrouch only if there's enough space for it
+- [x] Crouching: crouch to reduce your controller's height and point of view, uncrouch only if there's enough space for it
-- [x] gravity: fine-tune it to your heart's content
+- [x] Gravity: fine-tune it to your heart's content
-- [x] stair stepping: walk automatically onto objects that have a very low height, such as stair steps, small rocks, etc.
+- [x] Stair stepping: walk automatically onto objects that have a very low height, such as stair steps, small rocks, etc.
-- [x] ramp walking: walk up ramps under a certain angle of steepness.
+- [x] Ramp walking: walk up ramps under a certain angle of steepness.
 Fall down if the ramp is too steep.
-- [x] ground snapping: walk down ramps and stairs instead of flying off of them
+- [x] Ground snapping: walk down ramps and stairs instead of flying off of them
 - [x] Quake/Source movement tech: air strafe, surf, bunny hopping, etc.
 - [ ] Builtin first person camera controller: Add `CameraOfCharacterController` to a camera to have out-of-the-box first person camera behavior
 - [ ] Events on state transitions: observe events for jump start, landing, stair stepping, etc. to add sound effects, particles, damage the character, etc.